-This document is an Internet-Draft.
+This document is an Internet-Draft and is in full conformance with all provisions of Section 10 of RFC 2026.
 Internet-Drafts are working documents of the Internet Engineering Task Force (IETF), its areas, and its working groups.
-Note that other groups MAY also distribute working documents as Internet-Drafts.
+Note that other groups may also distribute working documents as Internet-Drafts.

-Internet-Drafts are draft documents valid for a maximum of six months and MAY be updated, replaced, or obsoleted by other documents at any time.
+Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."